By Sorsa Editorial

-Key Takeaway: You can extract a full Twitter/X follower list using four methods: a third-party API (fastest, richest data, fully automatable), a browser extension (no-code but slow and limited), a DIY headless scraper (free but fragile and risky), or a manual data export from X (incomplete, no follower details).
-The right choice depends on how many followers you need, what data fields matter, and whether you plan to automate.
+Key Takeaway: You can extract a Twitter/X follower list four ways: a third-party API (fastest, returns full profiles, fully automatable), a browser extension (no code, but slow and capped), a DIY scraper (free but fragile and against X's terms), or X's native export (your own account only, IDs without profiles).
+Your choice depends on volume, the fields you need, and whether you automate.

 Table of Contents